dfelinto/blender-manual/manual/render/cycles/baking.rst

 Setup
 =====

-Baking requires a mesh to have a UV map, and an Image Texture node with an image to be baked to.
+Baking requires a mesh to have a UV map, and either Vertex Colors or an Image Texture node with an image to be baked to.

-The active (last selected) Image Texture node is used as the baking target.
+The :term:`Active` Image Texture node or Vertex Color is used as the baking target.

 Use Render Bake in intensive light/shadow solutions, such as AO or soft shadows from area lights.
 If you bake AO for the main objects,